Meet the Fit4Kids Team

 Whether it’s hiking the Buttermilk trail, taking in live music at one of Richmond’s many festivals, or checking out the South of James farmer’s market, Leigh loves spending time outside.
 Growing up, she was a track & field athlete, focusing on hurdles and pole vault, and values the role fitness and sports have played in her life and overall well-being.
 Leigh graduated from the University of North Carolina at Chapel Hill and loves watching college basketball and showing her Tarheel pride!
 Prior to joining Fit4Kids, she supported fundraising and community relations at YWCA Richmond and has been in human resources roles at several for-profit and not-for-profit organizations.
-She’s also a new mom and has been known to proudly share photos and stories of her little one at the slightest urging!
+She’s also is a mom to two energetic boys and loves exploring the outdoors with them!

 Katie McTavish Daniel